rscopes/rescope/readme.md

 This is where reScope comes in: <br/>
 RS provide a effective, flexible and familiar structure to organize and synchronize your data components. <br/>
-It manage theirs dependencies, theirs scopes, persistence, active instances & much more.
+It manage theirs dependencies, theirs scopes, sequencing, persistence, active instances & much more.

 This way all the data components :

-- Can be easily tested
+- Only use 1 file for theirs initial state, actions & mutations
 - Only care about theirs specialized task
-- Only use 1 file for theirs initial state, actions & mutations
+- Can be easily & independently tested
 - Can have different behaviors basing on theirs scope

 ## How ?